User-Generated Content and its Potential: The Complete Guide

 UGC’s authenticity, uniqueness, diversity, and vibrant can alter your website’s impact.
 It speaks for the brand and enhances user engagement, awareness, and credibility while indirectly improving the website’s ranking in search engine results.

-But, since social media platforms facilitate boundless content creation, it can get rather difficult to run through each post and select some specific ones to embed on the website.
+But, since social media platforms facilitate boundless content creation, it can be difficult to run through each post and select specific ones to embed on the website.

 2. Make It Shoppable

-By making your content shoppable, brands can enhance users’ experience by curtailing their purchase journey into a few simple steps.
+By making your content shoppable, brands can enhance users’ experience by curtailing their purchase journey into simple steps.

 It has become the need of the hour because buyers are looking out for faster and more efficient processes.
 By providing them with a two-step check-out, brands stand a chance to amplify their sales.

 Further, the emergence of social commerce has motivated people to explore more products they can incorporate into their lives.
 With user-generated content made shoppable, brands can easily turn users’ points of attraction into sales.

 For example, Mum & Daughter, a clothing brand, increased its conversions by 186% and its average order value by 58% through shoppable UGC and shoppable Instagram galleries on its website.

 “UGC is an incredibly effective way for a brand to influence its audience and convert them into buyers.”Dylan Duke, Founder and CEO at Glewee

 3. Display It At Live/Virtual Events